sota1235/dotfiles/README.md

 - vim7.4
 - tmux

-On OS X, you need to insall some library.
+On OS X, you need to install some library.

 - coreutils